-In [18], Saifullah et al. extended the fork-join model so that each parallel phase can have a different number of threads, but their model is still limited, as the number of threads in any parallel phase must not exceed the number of processors and all such threads must have the same execution cost.
-The authors proposed an approach that transforms each implicit-deadline periodic parallel task into a number of ordinary constrained-deadline periodic tasks by creating persegment intermediate deadlines.
-They also showed that resource augmentation bounds of 2.62 and 3.42 can be achieved under GEDF and partitioned DM scheduling, respectively.
+In [29], Saifullah et al. extended the fork-join model so that each parallel phase can have a different number of threads and threads can have different execution costs.
+The authors proposed an approach that transforms each periodic parallel task into a number of ordinary constrained-deadline periodic tasks by creating per-segment intermediate deadlines.
+They also showed that resource augmentation bounds of 2.62 and 3.42 can be achieved under GEDF and PDM scheduling, respectively.
+In [27], Nelissen et al. proposed techniques that optimize the number of processors needed to schedule sporadic parallel tasks.
+The authors also proved that the proposed techniques achieve a resource augmentation bound of 2.0 under scheduling algorithms such as U-EDF [28] and PD [30].